X Americana X

 Idioblast John Fekner City Squad, New York 1985

-Multi-Media, Music, Press Release, Projects 2 Comments
+Multi-Media, Music, Press Release, Projects No Comments

 This is John Fekner’s second record album.
 His first was produced two years ago by the Minneapolis College of Art and Design.
 Fekner is a visual artist as well as a musician.
 He is clearly associated with the East Village “Post-Graffiti” group.
 His word/images were shown at the Civilian Warfare Gallery in May 1984.
 IDIOBLAST is distributed by EXIT Art in New York.
+Read the rest of this entry »

 The End of Reading in A Straight Line